tiffany-brand/tiffany-brand/README.md

 ### Welcome! 👋

 Hello!
-I am Tiffany Brand, Full Stack Web Developer.
+I'm Tiffany Brand, Full Stack Web Developer with a background in educational technology management.
 Welcome to my GitHub profile!

 📫 You can find me at...